kennersoft/kennerpim/docs/en/user-guide/products.md

 **Product** – the item in physical, virtual or cyber form as well as a service offered for sale.
 Every product is made at a cost and sold at a price.

-There are several [types](#product-types) of products in the TreoPIM system, and each product, irregardless of its type, can be assigned to a certain [product family](./product-families.md), which will define the attributes to be set for this product.
+There are several [types](#product-types) of products in the KennerPim system, and each product, irregardless of its type, can be assigned to a certain [product family](./product-families.md), which will define the attributes to be set for this product.
 A product can be assigned to several [categories](./categories.md), be of a certain [brand](./brands.md), described in several languages and be prepared for selling via different [channels](./channels.md).
 A product can be in [association](./associations.md) of a certain type with some other product, and thus within different associations and with different products.
 It is possible to set different [attribute](./attributes.md) values for different channels.

-Moreover, once the [TreoDAM module](https://treodam.com) is also installed in the TreoPIM system, there is also the ability to manage [asset relations](#asset-relations) for your product records.
+Moreover, once the [TreoDAM module](https://treodam.com) is also installed in the KennerPim system, there is also the ability to manage [asset relations](#asset-relations) for your product records.
 Learn more about TreoDAM [here](https://treodam.com/features).

-There are several [types](#product-types) of products in the TreoPIM system, and each product, irregardless of its type, can be assigned to a certain [product family](./product-families.md), which will define the attributes to be set for this product.
+There are several [types](#product-types) of products in the KennerPim system, and each product, irregardless of its type, can be assigned to a certain [product family](./product-families.md), which will define the attributes to be set for this product.
 A product can be assigned to several [categories](./categories.md), be of a certain [brand](./brands.md), described in several languages and be prepared for selling via different [channels](./channels.md).
 A product can be in [association](./associations.md) of a certain type with some other product, and thus within different associations and with different products.
 It is possible to set different [attribute](./attributes.md) values for different channels and upload product images.
 <!-- MENTION DAM HERE???-->

 ## Product Fields